-This section features examples of AI syllabus statement and other ethics-focused literacy resources for teaching and learning with Generative AI.
+This section features examples of AI syllabus statements and other ethics-focused literacy resources for teaching and learning with generative AI.
 Bringing the concerns around AI and ethics to the forefront, these resources have been designed in line with UBC’s educative approach to academic integrity.

 Examples